-- 1. All members of staff (and volunteers) must be familiar with, and constantly mindful of, the content of the following documents: - The school child protection policy and procedures (this document) - 'Keeping Children Safe in Education: information for all school and college staff' (DfE 2016) - 'Guidance for safer working practice for adults who work with children and young people' - Safeguarding children quick reference guide for new school staff or volunteers at school (handed out of day 1).
+1. All members of staff (and volunteers) must be familiar with, and constantly mindful of, the content of the following documents:

+- The school safeguarding policy and procedures (this document) - 'Keeping Children Safe in Education: information for all school and college staff' (DfE 2019) - 'Guidance for safer working practice for adults who work with children and young people' - Safeguarding children quick reference guide for new school staff or volunteers at school (handed out of day 1).

 The above documents are given to staff and volunteers on induction and staff sign to say that they have read and received them.
-Other useful information, including the Safeguarding Children Handbook published by the Gloucestershire Safeguarding Children's Board (GSCB), can be found online at www.gscb.org.uk.
+Other useful information, including the Safeguarding Children Handbook published by the Gloucestershire Safeguarding Children's Board (GSCE), can be found online at www.gscb.org.uk due to change?
 Staff should be aware of this website.
 At WFF we all work together and all take responsibility for safeguarding.
-The designated senior staff for safeguarding are as in Section 3 of this policy .
+The designated senior staff for safeguarding are as in Section 3 of this policy.

-- 2. All staff has a responsibility to identify and report suspected abuse and to ensure the safety and well being of the pupils in the school.
-In doing so they should seek advice and support as necessary from the DSL/DDSL's and other senior staff members. - 3.
-All Staff are expected to provide a safe and caring environment in which children can develop the confidence to voice ideas, feelings and opinions.
-Children should be treated with respect within a framework of agreed and understood behaviour. - 4.
-All staff are also expected to: - Undertake and engage with regular training on Child Protection and safeguarding.
-This - includes safeguarding induction training, GSCB whole service child protection training - every three years, annual safeguarding update training and online training as well as - any additional training as directed by the Head of Service or DDSLs. - Be able to identify signs and symptoms of abuse - Be able to identify children in need of extra help or at risk of significant harm. - Be able to support social workers in making decisions. - Report concerns (including concerns about other staff/professionals) to the Designated Safeguarding Lead or other senior staff members as appropriate.
-In the case of any concerns about the Head/DSL this should be reported to Andrew Wright (Chair of the Governing Body and nominated safeguarding champion). - In the case of FGM (Female Genital Mutilation) a member of staff must personally report to the police a disclosure that FGM has been carried out (in addition to liaising with the DSL). - Know how to make referrals to the children's helpdesk (if/when appropriate) - Be aware of school's procedures and guidelines for safeguarding. - Monitor and report as required on the welfare, attendance and progress of all pupils - Keep clear, dated, factual and confidential records of child protection concerns and share these with the DSL/DDSLs. - Respond appropriately to disclosures from children and young people (stay calm, reassure without making unrealistic promises, listen, avoid leading questions, avoid being judgemental and keep records).
+2. All staff have a responsibility to identify and report suspected abuse and to ensure the safety and wellbeing of the pupils in the school.
+In doing so they should seek advice and support as necessary from the DSL/DDSLs and other senior staff members.
+3. All Staff are expected to provide a safe and caring environment in which children can develop the confidence to voice ideas, feelings and opinions.
+Children should be treated with respect within a framework of agreed and understood behaviour.

+4. All staff are also expected to:

+Undertake and engage with regular training on Child Protection and safeguarding.
+This includes safeguarding induction training, GSCB whole service child protection training every three years, annual safeguarding update training and online training as well as any additional training as directed by the Executive Head Teacher or DDSLs.

+Be able to identify signs and symptoms of abuse

+Be able to identify children in need of extra help or at risk of significant harm.

+Be able to support social workers in making decisions.

+Report concerns (including concerns about other staff/professionals) to the Designated Safeguarding Lead or other senior staff members as appropriate.
+In the case of any concerns about the Head/DSL this should be reported to Dr Susan Young (Chair of Governors).

+In the case of FGM (Female Genital Mutilation) a member of staff must personally report to the police a disclosure that FGM has been carried out (in addition to liaising with the DSL).

+Know how to make referrals to the MASH (if/when appropriate)

+Be aware of school's procedures and guidelines for safeguarding.

+Monitor and report as required on the welfare, attendance and progress of all pupils

+Record all information on CPOMs and use the alert function to share with the DSL/DDSLs.

+• Respond appropriately to disclosures from children and young people (stay calm, reassure without making unrealistic promises, listen, avoid leading questions, avoid being judgemental and keep records).